-By the mid-1950s, asbestos was not only a lucrative product for the American civilian economy, but also was an important commodity for national defense.
+By the mid-1950s, asbestos was not only a lucrative product for the economy, but it was an important commodity for national defense.

-According to researcher Michelle White of the University of California at San Diego, the United States consumption of asbestos grew from 100,000 metric tons in 1932 to 700,000 metric tons in 1951.
+According to researcher Michelle White of the University of California at San Diego, the U.S. consumption of asbestos grew from 100,000 metric tons in 1932 to 700,000 metric tons in 1951.

 According to White’s 2004 study of asbestos and mass torts, by the close of 2002 “730,000 individuals had filed lawsuits against more than 8,400 defendants, and the total amount that defendants and insurers spent on resolving claims was more than $70 billion.”

 The 49-year-old Sacramento resident developed mesothelioma as a result of on-the-job asbestos exposure.
 He died of asbestos cancer on July 17, 2007.

-In June of 2012, a jury in Los Angeles awarded $48 million to the family of Bobbie Izell, a former contractor who developed mesothelioma as a result of inhaling asbestos fibers while at work in the 1960s and 1970s.
+In June of 2012, a jury in Los Angeles awarded $48 million to the family of Bobbie Izell, a former contractor who developed mesothelioma after inhaling asbestos fibers while performing home inspections throughout his career.

-Nancy Lopez vs. U.S. Engineering Co.
+U.S. Engineering Co.

-The U.S. Engineering Co. was responsible for renovating the Jackson County, Missouri courthouse, starting in 1983.
-Lopez was continuously exposed to asbestos each day when she reported to work.
+The U.S. Engineering Co. started renovating the courthouse in 1983.
+Lopez was continuously exposed to asbestos each day she reported to work.

 A federal judge ordered the Travelers insurance corporation to pay $500 million to several victims who were exposed to asbestos while working for Johns Manville.

-Although the case went on for six years before a settlement was reached, it’s the largest settlement amount in asbestos litigation history.
+It is one of the largest settlement amounts in asbestos litigation history.
 The Travelers Indemnity Company, along with the Travelers Casualty and Surety Company of America, were the insurers for Johns Manville.

-Although Crane denied any wrongdoing and argued that they were not liable due to the government contract defense, it was decided that the company was 99% responsible for Ronald’s health complications after they maliciously hid known information about the hazardous effects of asbestos.
+Although Crane denied any wrongdoing and argued that they were not liable due to the government contract defense, it was decided that the company was 99% responsible for Ronald’s health complications after they hid known information about the hazardous effects of asbestos.

-Employees vs. W.R.
+W.R.
 Grace & Co.